AgustinRoca/Bioinformatica-TP/README.md

 ```

 ### Help
-Every single of the following exercise have a `-h` option that prints a help tooltip
+Every single of the following exercises have a `-h` option that prints a help tooltip

 ### Exercise 1
 ```